ComicalCache/Mini/README.md

 `./mini --help` prints an exhaustiv documentation of all features.
 See `info.txt` for the command output or type space, `?` and hit enter to see it inside the editor.

-> The feature `syntax-highlighting` was removed since version `6.0.0` and is now the default.

-> Syntax highlighting was removed since version `7.0.0` to reduce code complexity and binary size.
-It was never meant to be implemented anyway...

 ### Installation
 Mini can simply be built with `cargo build --release` or installed via cargo with `cargo install --path .`.